alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 **Personal and Professional Skills**

-The following personal and professional skills will assist payroll practitioners in dealing with the various stakeholders involved in the payroll process:
+The following personal and professional skills will assist payroll professionals in dealing with the various stakeholders involved in the payroll process:

   - written communication skills, such as preparing employee emails and memos, management reports, policies and procedures and correspondence with various levels of government